 Request a free trial to test our Web Scraper API for your use case.

-This wealth of information can be applied for a number of purposes, ranging from market research and movie recommender systems, to strategic marketing initiatives.
+This wealth of information can be applied for a number of purposes, ranging from market research and movie recommender systems to strategic marketing initiatives.
 Furthermore, user reviews present a goldmine for sentiment analysis, which can deepen insights into movie audiences.

 As you’ll be writing a Python script, make sure you have Python 3.8 or newer installed on your machine.
 This guide is written for Python 3.8+, so having a compatible version is crucial.

 A virtual environment is an isolated space where you can install libraries and dependencies without affecting your global Python setup.
-It's a good practice to create one for each project.
+It's good practice to create one for each project.
 Here's how to set it up on different operating systems:

 python -m venv imdb_env #Windows